Hamilton County, Tennessee: Juvenile Court

-The Juvenile Court handles all cases which involve a minor.
-Children are referred to the Juvenile Court for reasons of delinquency, status offenses, and dependency and neglect issues.
-The current Juvenile Court Judge is Robert Philyaw.
+The juvenile court handles all cases which involve a minor.
+Children are referred to the juvenile court for reasons of delinquency, status offenses, and dependency and neglect issues.
+The current juvenile court judge is Robert Philyaw.
 He is supported in his work by magistrates that serve in the court.
-They are Bruce Owens, Troy McDougal, and Chris Gott in the Juvenile Court and Kathy Clark, Autry Jones, and Marsha Smith in the Child Support division.
+They are Cynthia LeCroy-Schemel, Troy McDougal, and Chris Gott in the juvenile court and Kathy Clark, Chris Albright, and Marsha Smith in the child support division.

-The Juvenile Court Clerk is elected for a four-year term by the citizens.
+The juvenile court clerk is elected for a four-year term by the citizens.
 The clerk maintains and files all paperwork and fees for this court.
 They also act as a collection agent for the state to process child support.
-The current Juvenile Court Clerk is Gary Behler.
+The current juvenile court clerk is Gary Behler.

-Hamilton County has an elected Sheriff.
+Hamilton County has an elected sheriff.
 Recent past sheriffs: